morauszkia/coding-notes/dsa/algorithms.md

 ## Sorting Algorithms

 Often actions in an application rely on sorted data.
-There are multiple algorightms of various time complexities to sort the data.
+There are multiple algorithms of various time complexities to sort the data.

 ### Bubble Sort